Chris Regan: Career

+Regan has written several books.
+Regan was a co-author of the best-selling America (The Book).
 His book, Mass Historia: 365 Days of Historical Facts and (Mostly) Fictions, was published by Andrews McMeel in Fall 2008, and he was the co-author of the humor book/memoir Shatner Rules with William Shatner.
+His essays have appeared in New York magazine.
+The Daily Beast, and USA Today.

-In 2017, Regan portrayed game show host Monty Hall in the Showtime comedy/drama series "I'm Dying Up Here."
+In 2017, Regan portrayed game show host Monty Hall in the Showtime comedy/drama series I'm Dying Up Here.